My name is Kyle Richardson.

 I graduated from the Cooper Union in 2012 with a BFA; focus in Graphic Design & Painting.

-I'm a Graphic Designer at the Brooklyn Academy of Music,
+I'm a native New Yorker, currently a Graphic Designer at the Brooklyn Academy of Music, and a 2017 Public Access Design Fellow for the Center of Urban Pedagogy.

 Email me at firstname.lastname@example.org Resume + references available upon request.